Victorgonbu/Shaqri/README.md

 ## I'm a Full Stack Developer

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently working as RoR backend dev
 - 👯 I’m looking to collaborate with other content creators

 ### Connect with me: